A popular fragrant shrub, Port Wine Magnolia is an evergreen flowering tree or shrub with perfumed flowers that are the colour of port wine.

 Landscaping Uses

-- And finally as a fragrance plant they do have perfumed flowers.
+- Fragrance is excellent when in flower, so a good addition near pathways and outdoor living areas.
 Although they are small and hidden in the foliage, they do have a wonderful scent, particularly on warm evenings that make this such a great plant.

-These are a slow growing plant, and this is actually an advantage to most gardeners as it makes an good long term solution.
+These are a slow growing plant, and this is actually an advantage to most gardeners as it makes a good long term solution.

-They are a plant that will not outgrow its position, rarely getting to more than 3 metres in height.
+They will not outgrow its position, rarely getting to more than 3 metres in height.
 However if you are looking for a ‘quick growing hedge’ then this may not be the plant for you.

 - If you are growing in a container provide some shade for the container itself so the root system remains cool.